leetvr/hy/docs/source/tutorial/getting-started.rst

 Although there’s not much in it, your world is already playable!
 Press the Play icon in the editor **TODO SCREENSHOT HERE** and your Hytopia player will spawn in the CaptureTheCrab world.
+This is Playtest Mode.
 The standard Hytopia :kbd:`W`, :kbd:`S`, :kbd:`A`, :kbd:`D` keybinding will work automatically, and you can run around.

 Congratulations!
 You’ve made your first Hytopia world.

+When you’ve had a look around, press the Stop icon **TODO SCREENSHOT HERE** to return to Edit Mode.

 What’s in the box?
 ------------------